-https://nepirockcastle.com/wp-content/uploads/2024/02/Circular-to-NEPI-Rockcastle-shareholders-in-respect-of-the-final-dividend-for-the-six-months-ended-31-December-2023.pdf.
+$\frac{https://nepirockcastle.com/wp-content/uploads/2025/03/Circular-to-NEPI-Rockcastle-shareholders-in-respect-of-the-final-dividend-for-the-six-months-ended-31-December-2024.pdf$

-The election is available in respect of all or part of a shareholder's shareholdings as at Friday, 15 March 2024.
+The election is available in respect of all or part of a shareholder's shareholdings as at Thursday, 20 March 2025.

 The capital repayment will be paid to shareholders unless they elect to receive the cash dividend.
 Therefore, NEPI Rockcastle shareholders who wish to receive the cash dividend must ensure that their elections are lodged in accordance with the "Salient Dates and Times" set out below.
-The election by a shareholder of one option implies an opt-out of the other option.